-If you'll excuse the analogy, the immediate surroundings in space are kind of like Brooklyn.
-It's becoming increasingly crowded, expensive, and ultimately full of things that shouldn't be there in the first place.
-Unlike Brooklyn, however, space is full of space debris: small amounts of (basically) trash that humans have gotten in our orbit.
+Space isn't as spacious as it should be; it's full of space debris, small amounts of scrap, trash, and machinery that humans have abandoned to Earth's orbit.
 The ISS has cataloged about 500,000 of these small pieces and they hurtle around our planet at about 15,000mph.
 Or 14.17 g-force.
 Or 24,140kph.

-An anonymous user on Reddit, who apparently works in the aerospace field, posted an image of what a 1/2oz of space debris can do to a block of solid aluminum.
+An anonymous user on Reddit, who claims to work in the aerospace field, posted an image of what a 1/2oz of space debris can do to a block of solid aluminum.
 This test was done by a light-gas gun in close quarters and shows how much damage even a tiny amount of space debris can do:

 Pretty scary, huh?
 It should be noted that although this looks enormous, the crater is about 5 inches deep.
 Having said that, it's caused by something about the size and weight of an eraser on the end of a pencil.